13%: the upskilling number that quietly breaks the agentic AI business case

 Workera published the 2026 AI Skills Enterprise Benchmark Report, representing more than 88,000 assessments from some of the world's most advanced enterprises and the United States federal government across 14 AI and data capabilities.

-only 13% of employees are accomplished in agentic AI skills before any upskilling — the lowest benchmark across all 14 capabilities measured.
+The headline: only 13% of employees are accomplished in agentic AI skills before any upskilling, the lowest benchmark across all 14 capabilities measured.

-Read that against what those same enterprises are building.
-Agents.
-Autonomous systems that take actions, not just suggestions.
+Those same enterprises are building agents.
+Autonomous systems that take actions of their own.
 The people meant to supervise them mostly can't.

 the disconnect is now measurable